Android1289/Social_Media_App/README.md

 run the socialmedia.pro on qt or add the files manually on qt

-NOTE: qt is necessary to run the application
+NOTE: qt is necessary to run the application you can watch the app running in the sample video provided (sm app.mp4)